-I teach Computer Systems and Assembly language using fill-in-the-blank worksheets that I’ve designed, rather than from slides.
+I teach Computer Systems and Assembly language using fill-in-the-blank worksheets that I’ve designed.
 Research has shown that students who manually write out notes are more likely to retain information presented in class over students who type notes.
 Having these worksheets allows students to handwrite notes and follow along in class, without getting overwhelmed with feeling like they need to write everything.
 I include examples for students to work out both during lecture with their classmates, and outside of class.

 history of computing, computing levels of abstraction